 - embeds the study of medieval culture in a coherent framework that resonates with contemporary issues of community building, the virtual world and mobility;

-- and promotes an innovative crossdisciplinary and skill-based approach to Medieval Studies.
+- and promotes an innovative cross-disciplinary and skill-based approach to Medieval Studies.

-Students complete a total of 25 units (including a core course) in courses relevant to the major in departments across the University including, but not restricted to, English, East Asian Studies, History, Religious Studies, Music, and DLCL courses (Comparative Literature, German, French, Italian, Iberian and Latin American Cultures, and Slavic Languages and Literatures), and Classics.
+- Electives may be selected from a large number of offerings in a variety of disciplines according to student interests, but they must follow a coherent course of study.
+This course of study must be approved by the Undergraduate Faculty Director.
+Courses are relevant to the major in departments across the University including English, East Asian Studies, History, Religious Studies, Music, Comparative Literature, German, French, Italian, Iberian and Latin American Cultures, and Slavic Languages and Literatures, and Classics.

-Affiliated Faculty: Cécile Alduy (French and Italian), Keith Baker (History), Vincent Barletta (Iberian and Latin American Cultures and Comparative Literature), Shahzad Bashir (Religious Studies), John Bender (English), Karol Berger (Music), Carl Bielefeldt (Religious Studies), George H. Brown (English, Emeritus), Steven Carter (East Asian Languages and Cultures), Terry Castle (English), Giovanna Ceserani (Classics), Carolyn Lougee Chappell (History), David Como (History), Graciela De Pierris (Philosophy) Dan Edelstein (French and Italian) Ronald Egan (Asian Languages), Fiona Griffiths (History), Paula Findlen (History), Charlotte Fonrobert (Religious Studies), James Fox (Anthropology), Michael Friedman (Philosophy), Marisa Galvez (Co-Director, CMEMS, French and Italian), Hester Gelber (Religious Studies), Denise Gigante (English), Roland Greene (Comparative Literature and English) Avner Greif (Economics), Fiona Griffiths (Co-Director, CMEMS, History) Hans Ulrich Gumbrecht (Comparative Literatue and French and Italian), Heather Hadlock (Music), Morten Steen Hansen (Art and Art History), Paul Harrison (Religious Studies), Robert Harrison (French and Italian), Tamar Herzog (History), Blair Hoxby (English), Michelle Karnes (English), Amalis Kessler (Law School), Alexander Key (Comparative Literature), Nancy S.Kollmann (History), Mark E. Lewis (History), David Lummus (French and Italian), Ivan Lupic (English), William Mahrt (Music), Michael Marrinan (Art and Art History), Reviel Netz (Classics), Stephen Orgel (English), David Palumbo-Liu (Comparative Literature) Grant Parker (Classics) Patricia Parker (English), Bissera Pentcheva (Art and Art History), Jack Rakove (History), Jessica Riskin (History), Ian Robertson (Anthropology) Orrin W. Robinson (German Studies, Emeritus), David Riggs (English, Emeritus), Jesse Rodin (Music), Nancy Ruttenburg (English), Behnam Sadeki (Religious Studies), Londa Schiebinger (History), Krish Seetah (Anthropology), Matthew Sommer (History), Carolyn Springer (French and Italian), Kathryn Starkey (German Studies), Laura Stokes (History), Melinda Takeuchi (East Asian Languages and Cultures) Elaine Treharne (English),Blakey Vermuele (English), Richare Vinograd (Art and Art History), Richared White (History), Karen Wigen (History), Caroline Winterer (History), Bryan Wolf (Art and Art History), Allen Wood (Philosophy), Ali Yaycioglu (History), Lee H. Yearley (Religious Studies), Yiqun Zhou (East Asian Languages and Cultures)
+Affiliated Faculty: Cécile Alduy (French and Italian), Keith Baker (History), Vincent Barletta (Iberian and Latin American Cultures and Comparative Literature), John Bender (English), Karol Berger (Music), Carl Bielefeldt (Religious Studies), George H. Brown (English, Emeritus), Steven Carter (East Asian Languages and Cultures), Terry Castle (English), Giovanna Ceserani (Classics), Carolyn Lougee Chappell (History), David Como (History), Graciela De Pierris (Philosophy), Rowan Dorin (History), Dan Edelstein (French and Italian) Ronald Egan (Asian Languages), Elaine Fisher (Religious Studies), Fiona Griffiths (History), Paula Findlen (History), Charlotte Fonrobert (Religious Studies), James Fox (Anthropology), Michael Friedman (Philosophy), Marisa Galvez (French and Italian), Denise Gigante (English), Roland Greene (Comparative Literature and English) Avner Greif (Economics), Fiona Griffiths (History) Hans Ulrich Gumbrecht (Emeritus, Comparative Literature and French and Italian, Emeritus), Heather Hadlock (Music), Paul Harrison (Religious Studies), Robert Harrison (French and Italian), Tamar Herzog (History), Blair Hoxby (English), Nicole Hughes (Iberia and Latin American Cultures and Comparative Literature), Amalis Kessler (Law School), Alexander Key (Comparative Literature), Nancy S.Kollmann (History), Mark E. Lewis (History), Emanuele Lugli (Art History), William Mahrt (Music), Reviel Netz (Classics),David Palumbo-Liu (Comparative Literature) Grant Parker (Classics) Patricia Parker (English), Bissera Pentcheva (Art and Art History), Sarah Prodan (Italian), Jack Rakove (History), Jessica Riskin (History), Ian Robertson (Anthropology) Orrin W. Robinson (German Studies, Emeritus), David Riggs (English, Emeritus), Jesse Rodin (Music), Nancy Ruttenburg (English), Behnam Sadeki (Religious Studies), Londa Schiebinger (History), Krish Seetah (Anthropology), Matthew Sommer (History), Carolyn Springer (French and Italian, Emeritus), Kathryn Starkey (German Studies), Laura Stokes (History), Melinda Takeuchi (East Asian Languages and Cultures) Elaine Treharne (English),Blakey Vermeule (English), Richard Vinograd (Art and Art History), Richard White (History), Karen Wigen (History), Caroline Winterer (History), Allen Wood (Philosophy), Ali Yaycioglu (History), Lee H. Yearley (Religious Studies), Yiqun Zhou (East Asian Languages and Cultures)